CameronK24/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+      to customize our components with data values. sent from parent to child

-2. How do you pass props from a parent to a child?
+2. How do you pass props from a parent to a child? when declaring the child in jsx include names of the prop and what its equal to.

-3. How do you access props from a class based child component?
+3. How do you access props from a class based child component? class component: this.props.nameOfProp

-4. How do you access props from a functional component?
+4. How do you access props from a functional component? functional component: props.nameOfProp

-5. How do you bind a function to a parent component so that it can be passed to a child?
+5. How do you bind a function to a parent component so that it can be passed to a child? this.function = this.function.bind(this)

 ### Understand